 In some cases, a company that is not an SAP customer is acquired by, or merges with, a company that is.
 In this scenario, the number of required SAP users may exceed the number of licenses available for a particular product.
 Even if this is intentional because the objectives of the merger include efficiency targets or the desire to consolidate legacy IT systems, this puts the organization out-of-compliance with SAP’s licensing terms.

 Regardless of the future benefits an organization promised to its shareholders, SAP will use its ability to conduct an audit so SAP’s shareholders benefit now.
 SAP will not limit its compliance audit to users either.
-They will take this opportunity to look across all your use metrics such as sale/service orders, employees, etc., and they may even raise the issue of Digital Access (formally known as Indirect Access).
+They will take this opportunity to look across all your use metrics such as sale/service orders, employees, etc., and they may even raise the issue of Digital Access (formerly known as Indirect Access).

-SAP understands that organizations cannot put the objectives of a merger in jeopardy by getting sidetracked by a long, drawn out audit which may impact their use of business systems.
+SAP understands that organizations cannot put the objectives of a merger in jeopardy by getting sidetracked by a long, drawn-out audit which may impact their use of business systems.
 This is an opportunity for SAP to present a migration to S/4HANA as a means of “solving” an audit and eliminating the risk of business interruption.
 This is especially the case when there is a material gap in use and entitlements and/or a significant time lag before the new organization efficiencies result in a more compliant status.

 3. Delayed Mergers or Acquisitions